Medical tourism in Israel

-Medical tourism in Israel is medical tourism in which people travel to Israel for medical treatment, which is emerging as an important destination for medical tourists.
+Israel is emerging as an important destination for medical tourists.
 In 2006, 15,000 people came to Israel for medical treatment, bringing in $40 million in revenue.
 In 2010, Israel treated 30,000 medical tourists.
 The Health Ministry estimates that they inject about NIS 200 million a year into the health system, of which more than NIS 100 million goes to government hospitals.
 Outside experts put the total much higher, at almost NIS 500 million.

 According to a report in 2013, the number of people from Eastern Europe, Cyprus and the United States seeking treatment at Israel's public and private hospitals is growing.
 Income from medical tourism was assessed at about $140 million in 2012.

 Israel is also frequently the host venue for international medical conferences.

 Overview

-Medical tourists come to Israel treatments such as surgery and in-vitro fertilization, which cost considerably less than in their home countries.
+Medical tourists come to Israel for treatments such as surgery and in-vitro fertilization, which cost considerably less than in their home countries.
 Israel is the world leader in such procedures.